bdusell/jitsu/README.md

 ## Routing ##

 Routing is configured in the file `demo/src/php/routes.php`.
+Like the config files, this routing file operates on a variable `$router` to define the application's routing behavior.
 URL patterns are mapped to actions using `$router->map($pattern, $callback)`.
 The first argument is a Rails-style URL pattern.
 The second argument is a PHP callable object.

 Patterns may include `:variables`, `*globs`, and `(optional)` parts.
 Variables correspond to path components and do not match slashes.
 Globs, on the other